When is Range Creek Canyon open to visitors?

 Why is public access limited to foot and horse traffic?

 The road through Range Creek is a narrow, unimproved two-track without turnouts or parking areas.
 Vehicular access is limited to administrative personnel and commercial tour groups to ensure safety and to protect the canyon's archaeological and natural resources.
-BLM land within the canyon is wilderness study area which prohibits mechanized travel.
+BLM land within the canyon is designated wilderness which prohibits mechanized travel.

 Can I camp in Range Creek?